 During that time period, using two teams and as many as 20 workers hired from the fishing village of Tobermory,

-Captain Andrew Port was able to harvest 500 tons of pure ice, some of which he hoped to ship to cities in the American mid-west.
+Captain Andrew Port was able to harvest 500 tons of pure ice, some of which he hoped to ship to the American mid-west.

 On April 5, 1880, she left Manitoulin for Wiarton.
-At first, it looked to Captain Port that the trip home would be an easy sail and therefore uneventful.
+At first, it looked to Captain Port that the trip home would be an easy sail.
 However, off Cabot's Head, a large body of floating ice was encountered.

 Without steam or rudder, the vessel was driven 40 miles towards the north shore of Georgian Bay.
 But the same elements which had imprisoned her also protected her.